Shopify/ruby-lsp/TROUBLESHOOTING.md

 dependencies.
 This approach allows us to automatically detect which formatter your project uses and which gems we need to index for features such as go to definition.

+> ![NOTE]
-> **Note**: we are working with the rubygems/bundler team to have this type of mechanism properly supported from within
+> We are working with the RubyGems/Bundler team to have this type of mechanism properly supported from within
 > Bundler itself, which is currently being experimented with in a plugin called `bundler-compose`.
 Once
 > `bundler-compose`is production ready, the entire custom bundle created under the `.ruby-lsp` directory will go away
 > and we'll rely on Bundler to compose the LOAD_PATH including the `ruby-lsp` gem.